 Step Description 1 Ask us in writing to reconsider our initial decision.
-You must: - a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: Rural Carrier Benefit Plan, P O Box 7404, London, KY 40742-7404; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. e) Include your email address (optional for member), if you would like to receive our decision via email.
+You must: a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: Rural Carrier Benefit Plan, P O Box 7404, London, KY 40742-7404; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. e) Include your email address (optional for member), if you would like to receive our decision via email.
 Please note that by giving us your email, we may be able to provide our decision more quickly.
-2 We have 30 days from the date we receive your request to: a) Pay the claim (or, if applicable, arrange for the health care provider to give you the care) or precertify your hospital stay or grant your request for prior approval for a service, drug, or supply); or b) Write to you and maintain our denial - go to step 4; or c) Ask you or your provider for more information.
-If we ask your provider, we will send you a copy of our request-go to step 3.
-3 You or your provider must send the information so that we receive it within 60 days of our request.
+We will provide you, free of charge and in a timely manner, with any new or additional evidence considered, relied upon, or generated by us or at our direction in connection with your claim and any new rationale for our claim decision.
+We will provide you with this information sufficiently in advance of the date that we are required to provide you with our reconsideration decision to allow you a reasonable opportunity to respond to us before that date.
+However, our failure to provide you with new evidence or rationale in sufficient time to allow you to timely respond shall not invalidate our decision on reconsideration.
+You may respond to that new evidence or rationale at the OPM review stage described in step 4.
+2 In the case of a post-service claim, we have 30 days from the date we receive your request to: a) Pay the claim or b) Write to you and maintain our denial. c) Ask you or your provider for more information.
+You or your provider must send the information so that we receive it within 60 days of our request.
 We will then decide within 30 more days.
-If we do not receive the information within 60 days, we will decide within 30 days of the date the information was due.
+If we do not receive the information within 60 days we will decide within 30 days of the date the information was due.
 We will base our decision on the information we already have.
 We will write to you with our decision.
-In the case of an appeal of an urgent care claim, we will notify you of our decision not later than 72 hours after receipt of your reconsideration request.
-We will hasten the review process, which allows oral or written requests for appeals and the exchange of information by telephone, electronic mail, facsimile, or other expeditious methods.
-4 If you do not agree with our decision, you may ask OPM to review it. • You must write to OPM within 90 days after the date of our letter upholding our initial decision; or • 120 days after you first wrote to us - if we did not answer that request in some way within 30 days; or 120 days after we asked for additional information.
-Write to OPM at: United States Office of Personnel Management, Insurance Operations, Health Insurance 2, 1900 E Street, NW, Washington, DC 20415-3620.
+3 If you do not agree with our decision, you may ask OPM to review it.
+You must write to OPM within: • 90 days after the date of our letter upholding our initial decision; or • 120 days after you first wrote to us if we did not answer that request in some way within 30 days; or

+• 120 days after we asked for additional information.

+Write to OPM at: United States Office of Personnel Management, Healthcare and Insurance, Federal Employee Insurance Operations, Health Insurance 2 1900 E Street, NW, Washington, DC 20415-3620.

 Send OPM the following information:

-- A statement about why you believe our decision was wrong, based on specific benefit provisions in this brochure; - Copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; - Copies of all letters you sent to us about the claim; - · Copies of all letters we sent to you about the claim; and - Your daytime phone number and the best time to call. - Your email address, if you would like to receive OPM's decision via email.
+- A statement about why you believe our decision was wrong, based on specific benefit provisions in this brochure; - Copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; - Copies of all letters you sent to us about the claim; - Copies of all letters we sent to you about the claim; and - Your daytime phone number and the best time to call. - Your email address, if you would like to receive OPM's decision via email.
 Please note that by providing your email address, you may receive OPM's decision more quickly.